mihail911/mihail911.github.io/src/pages/articles/2018-22-10---Transformers-Attention-In-Disguise/index.md

 ## Final Thoughts

-The Transformer is a real rebel on the natural language deep learning scene because of how it eschews conventional network constructs while still outperforming existing systems.
+The Transformer is a real rebel in the natural language deep learning scene because of how it eschews conventional network constructs while still outperforming existing systems.
 It has challenged a lot of folk wisdom about the necessity of recurrence in natural language models.
 Since being released, the Transformer has been extended and used in new architectures, most recently [BERT](https://arxiv.org/abs/1810.04805).

+Is attention *really* all you need?
+Future work will answer that question!